 The Difference Between Pagoda, Stupa, Temple, and Monastery

 Tuton also briefed me the difference between the pagoda, stupa, temple, and monastery.

 The stupa and pagoda basically look the same with their round and pointed structures.
 The stupa has a close chamber allocated only for the Buddha but it has no opening or space inside for prayer.
 The pagoda, on the other hand, is a bigger version of the stupa with quadrilateral base and stairways for access to the upper tier.
 Some pagodas are adorned with multiple stupas.

 A temple is a pyramidal edifice, with a stupa on its uppermost tier.
 It has bigger chamber (or chambers) with several Buddha images.
 The four major Buddhas faces the north, south, east, and west.
 If you are observant enough, you may also notice the difference in the hand gestures of the Buddhas.
 You can also climb at the higher levels of the temple.

 The monastery is a box-like structure.
 You can only see this structure in the inner part of the jungles of stupas, temples, and pagodas.

 The Bagan plain has more than 7,000 stupas, pagodas, temples, and monasteries combined.
 That number does not include the 4,000 plus destroyed during the earthquakes in the 90s.

 Htilominlo Temple was our second stop.
-It is first temple where I met a tourism officer who checked my tourist pass.
+It is the first temple where I met a tourism officer who checked for my tourist pass.
 Good thing that I had it with me.
 The temple is a huge one with multilevel chamber.
 Unfortunately, access to higher floors is prohibited.